 Russian river cruise

 Russian river cruises tend to start in Moscow.
-Step inside the Kremlin and striking St Basil’s Cathedral before setting off towards Uglich.
+Step inside the Kremlin and marvel at striking St Basil’s Cathedral before setting off towards Uglich.
 Quaint churches and simple wooden homes dot the hilly, green landscapes as you cruise down the Volga.

 Stop at the confluence of the mighty Volga and Kotorosl rivers – here the city of Yaroslavl is home to over half a million people.
 In stark contrast, you’ll next explore nearby Goritsy – a pretty medieval village on the banks of the broad Skeksna River.

-Arriving in St Petersburg, the cruise comes to a close in the prettiest of Russian cities.
+Arriving in St Petersburg, the river cruise comes to a close in the prettiest of Russian cities.
 Here Venetian-style canals with stone bridges and cobbled pavements make for a surreal but special stroll, and the fabulous The Church of the Savior on Spilled Blood is truly something to behold.